 Irish Mickey Doyle estimates that he’s had 3,000 matches in his years of tangling in the squared circle.

 “Name a guy, and I probably worked with him or at least knew him.”

-He maintained himself as mostly a mid to lower mid-carder; he was mostly a journeyman, a carpenter.
+He maintained himself as mostly a mid to lower mid-carder; and primarily a journeyman, a carpenter.
 Someone who uses their skill set to help build and enhance talent.
 And if you go by what his peers say, he was darn great at it.

 The hardworking Irish Mickey Doyle loved the business and lived his dream of becoming a professional wrestler.
 In his well-traveled career bankrolled by mostly paltry paychecks, he developed a camaraderie with many legends of the sport, accumulating miles and many memorable stories along the way.

 “I hate the term ‘jobber.’
 It usually comes from someone who doesn’t have a clue about pro wrestling.
 They think they do but don’t.
 It’s kind of a slur.”